bohdan-markiv/RegulusAppFinTech/README.md

-# RegulusAppFinTech
+# RegulusProject
-This is the final version of the Regulus App project by Bohdan Markiv for the course FinTech
+This repository is created for the development of the Regulus AI project